puppetlabs/puppetlabs-ibm_installation_manager/README.md

 Note that installing as a user other than `root` might result in undefined behavior.
 Consult IBM's documentation for details.
 Installations by a non-root user won't share installation data with the rest of the system.

+##### user_home

+Specifies the home directory for the specified user.
+Required if you're installing in a mode other than 'administrator'.

 ##### group

 Specifies the group to run the installation as.
 Defaults to `root`.